-In November 2005, preceding his retirement from the bench, Chief Justice I. Beverly Lake, by order of the state Supreme Court, established the North Carolina Equal Access to Justice Commission, making North Carolina the 19th state to establish such an entity.
-The mission of the Commission is to expand access to civil legal representation for people of low income and modest means in North Carolina.
+In November 2005, Chief Justice I. Beverly Lake, by order of the Supreme Court of North Carolina, established the North Carolina Equal Access to Justice Commission, making North Carolina the 19th state to establish such an entity.

 The Commission Does Not Make Legal Referrals Nor Provide Legal Advice.

 In 2018, more than 2 million North Carolinians were eligible for the services of legal aid providers (i.e. with income at or below 125% of the Federal Poverty Level).
 Within this low-income population, 71% of families will experience at least one civil legal problem in a given year.
 Nevertheless, a staggering 86% of these legal needs will go unmet because of limited resources for civil legal aid providers.
 There is only one legal aid attorney for every 8,000 North Carolinians eligible for legal services, compared to one private lawyer for every 367 North Carolina residents.

 Civil legal problems impact the most basic human needs: housing, health care, safety, economic stability, and family structure, among others.
 Legal aid providers help meet these fundamental needs through providing expert representation in the areas of domestic violence protection, divorce, child custody, housing, consumer protection, employment, veterans’ benefits, and health.

 Please consider a financial contribution to one of North Carolina’s legal aid providers.
 A list of providers can be found here.